 University of Turku Invites Applications for the Pentti Malaska Futures Award

-The University of Turku opens the call for applications to the Pentti Malaska Futures Award on the national Futures Day on 1 March 2019.
-We are looking for research-based, visionary, and boundary-crossing solutions supporting the building of a more sustainable global future.
+The University of Turku opens the call for applications to the Pentti Malaska Futures Award on 1 February 2023.
+We are looking for bold, research-based, visionary, and boundary-crossing solutions supporting the building of a more sustainable global future.

 The Pentti Malaska Futures Award is €30,000.
-The application period is 1 March–28 April 2019.
+The application period is 1 February–28 April 2023.
 The main criteria for the innovations participating in the competition are:

 - sustainable development